-N° 1496.
+N° 1978.

-PAYS-BAS ET SUISSE
+FINLANDE ET PAYS-BAS

 Traité de conciliation.
-Signé à La Haye, le 12 décembre 1925.
+Signé à Genève, le 9 juin 1928.

-THE NETHERLANDS AND SWITZERLAND
+FINLAND AND THE NETHERLANDS

 Treaty of Conciliation.
-Signed at The Hague, December 12, 1925.
+Signed at Geneva, June 9, 1928.

-Traduction. - Translation.
+1 TRADUCTION. - TRANSLATION.

-No. 1496. - TREATY OF CONCILIATION BETWEEN SWITZERLAND AND THE NETHERLANDS.
-SIGNED AT THE HAGUE, DECEMBER 12, 1925.
+No. 1978. - TREATY OF CONCILIATION 2 BETWEEN FINLAND AND THE NETHERLANDS.
+SIGNED AT GENEVA, JUNE 9, 1928.

-French official text communicated by the Swiss Federal Council and the Netherlands Minister at Berne.
-The registration of this Treaty took place July 1, 1927.
+French official text communicated by the Netherlands Minister at Berne and the Finnish Minister for Foreign Affairs.
+The registration of this Treaty took place March 25, 1929.

-THE SWISS FEDERAL COUNCIL and HER MAJESTY THE QUEEN OF THE NETHERLANDS, being desirous of strengthening the bonds of friendship which unite Switzerland and the Netherlands and of promoting the peaceful settlement by conciliation of any disputes which may arise between the two countries and which cannot be settled in any other manner, have decided to conclude a treaty for that purpose and have appointed as their Plenipotentiaries the following:
+HER MAJESTY THE QUEEN OF THE NETHERLANDS and THE PRESIDENT OF THE FINNISH REPUBLIC, being desirous of strengthening the ties of friendship which unite the Netherlands and Finland and of promoting the peaceful settlement by conciliation of any disputes which may arise between the two countries and which cannot be settled in any other manner, have decided to conclude a treaty for that purpose and have appointed as their Plenipotentiaries the following: